Probe to ascertain if Amarinder's Pak friend has links with ISI: Punjab Deputy CM Randhawa | www.lokmattimes.com

 Probe to ascertain if Amarinder's Pak friend has links with ISI: Punjab Deputy CM Randhawa

-Punjab Deputy Chief Minister Sukhjinder Singh Randhawa has said that the state government will conduct a probe to ascertain if Pakistani journalist Aroosa Alam, who has been visiting former Chief Minister Capt Amarinder Singh for several years, has links with the ISI.
+Punjab Deputy Chief Minister Sukhjinder Singh Randhawa has said that a probe will be conducted to ascertain if Pakistani journalist Aroosa Alam, who has been visiting former Chief Minister Capt Amarinder Singh for several years, has links with the ISI.

-Punjab Deputy Chief Minister Sukhjinder Singh Randhawa has said that the state government will conduct a probe to ascertain if Pakistani journalist Aroosa Alam, who has been visiting former Chief Minister Capt Amarinder Singh for several years, has links with the ISI.
+Punjab Deputy Chief Minister Sukhjinder Singh Randhawa has said that a probe will be conducted to ascertain if Pakistani journalist Aroosa Alam, who has been visiting former Chief Minister Capt Amarinder Singh for several years, has links with the ISI.

 "They're (Capt Amarinder Singh) now saying that there's a threat from ISI.
 We'll look into the woman's connection with it (ISI).
 Capt kept raising drones issue coming from Pakistan for last 4.5 years," Randhawa said.